PHP is a server-side scripting language used to create web pages written in HTML.

 Udemy has a large selection of further PHP courses, but the ones above are my top recommendations.
 Feel free to browse through more PHP courses right here at Udemy.

 Codecademy offers a great introductory course in PHP with plenty of free content to get you started.
 All in all, Codecademy is one of the best places for beginners to start learning coding.

 Most of the actual content at Codecademy is freely available.
-However, getting the Pro membership unlocks cool projects and helpful quizzes to get more out of your learning for $19.99/month.
+However, getting the Pro membership unlocks cool projects and helpful quizzes to get more out of your learning.

 - Introduction to PHP – learn the basics of programming with PHP.
 This is a great course for beginners, especially if you’re not quite sure if PHP is the right choice for you.
 Work your way through the course modules and see if you like PHP.
 Afterwards, you can consider upgrading your Codecademy membership or taking a look at further PHP courses for more advanced topics.
 Highly recommended!

 Make sure to check out the HTML and CSS courses at Codecademy if you’re just starting out with coding.
-Since PHP goes hand-in-hand with those two, it’s a good idea to learn all of them right away.
+PHP goes hand-in-hand with those two, so you want to learn all three languages right away.